sergiocollado/potpourri/Notes_on_Embedded_Systems/notes_on_linux_inner_workings.md

 make oldconfig
 ```

-Other way to tune the kernel your system is by using make localmodconfig.
+Other way to tune the kernel your system is by using **make localmodconfig**.
 This option creates a configuration file based on the list of modules currently loaded on your system.

 ```
 lsmod > /tmp/my-lsmod
 make LSMOD=/tmp/my-lsmod localmodconfig
 ```

 Once this step is complete, it is time to compile the kernel.
-Using the -j option helps the compiles go faster.
-The -j option specifies the number of jobs (make commands) to run simultaneously:
+Using the '-j' option helps the compiles go faster.
+The '-j' option specifies the number of jobs (make commands) to run simultaneously:

 ```
 make -j3 all